Spain Crypto Tax Guide 2026

 Model 721 Declaration and crypto

-To value your cryptocurrency, you'll need to calculate it using the average price as of December 31 each financial year.
+To value your cryptocurrency, you'll need to calculate it using the average price as of December 31 of each financial year.
 For investors who held more than €50,000 at any time during the financial year but did not hold €50,000 as of December 31, you'll need to provide information about the date on which your crypto portfolio lost this value.

-Investors who are required to submit Model 721 but fail to do by the deadline so will face a penalty of €200.
+Investors who are required to submit Model 721 but fail to do so by the deadline will face a penalty of €200.
 Investors who submit Model 721 incorrectly will face a penalty of €150.

 Now that you know how to go about calculating and filing your crypto taxes, let's explore Spain's crypto tax rules in more detail.
 Here's a breakdown of the most common crypto scenarios and the type of tax liability they result in.

-Taxable Transactions
+Taxable transactions

 Not sure when or what tax you'll pay on your crypto in Spain?
 Here are the most common examples.